Mount Walker, Queensland: Education

 There are no school in Mount Walker.
 The nearest government primary schools are Mutdapilly State School in Mutdapilly to the east and Warrill View State School in Warrill View to the south-east.
 The nearest government secondary school is Rosewood State High School in Rosewood to the north.

 Amenities

-Mount Walker Church of Christ is located at 10 Hinrichsen Road, just off the Rosewood-Warrill View Road (27.7729°S 152.5374°E); weekly Sunday services are held at the church.Mount Walker Public Cemetery is located at 1744–1752 Rosewood-Warrill View Road (27.7788°S 152.5356°E).
+Mount Walker Church of Christ is located at 10 Hinrichsen Road, just off the Rosewood-Warrill View Road (27.7729°S 152.5374°E); weekly Sunday services are held at the church.

+Mount Walker General Cemetery is located at 1744–1752 Rosewood-Warrill View Road (27.7788°S 152.5356°E).